KnorpelSenf/link-preview-bot/README.md

 day/week/month.
 Consider buying a subscription from your favorite news page if you feel guilty.

+It can also generate messages with link previews for hidden links.
+This works because Telegram supports sending messages with link previews to websites that are not contained in the message text.
+Check out the `/generate URL` command.

 ## How do I run it locally

 Make sure you have [Deno](https://deno.land/) installed.